paldepind/composable.el/README.md

 (begin and end are treated the same) the two commands are used to establish a region.
 For instance both <kbd>M-w , f</kbd> and <kbd>M-w . f</kbd> will save the current word to the kill ring.

+## Mode-line Color indicator

+A variable `composable-mode-line-color` is defined to change the mode-line background color when the composable mode is active.
+The default value for this variable is "cyan" but it can be set to any valid color.

+If you don't want a color change in the mode-line, then just set this variable to `nil`.